 According to an article by B2B Marketing, a good example of this is MailChimp.
 Even though MailChimp is itself a platform that facilitates other organisations’ content, it has cleverly developed its own tone of voice as a brand to ensure it is a leader in its industry.
 B2B Marketing contributor Michael King argues that MailChimp has ‘[struck] the perfect balance between chatty and professional,’ using specific cultural references like a Sherlock Holmes-inspired “missing page” graphic to ‘remind customers that it’s culture savvy and has a good sense of humour.’

-King also emphasises that one of the keys to MailChimp’s success is that its tone of voice is used across all its channels and touchpoints, and not simply on its website.
-He explains that MailChimp’s quirky one-liners ‘aren’t just reserved for the website: they’re also part and parcel of the brand's social presence,’ showing that the brand isn’t afraid to show some creative flair and painting it as more human than some of its competitors.
+King also emphasises that one of the keys to MailChimp’s success is that its tone of voice is used across all its channels and touchpoints.
+It remains consistent on more than on the website.
+He explains that MailChimp’s quirky one-liners ‘aren’t just reserved for the website: they’re also part and parcel of the brand’s social presence.’
+MailChimp isn’t afraid to show some creative flair.
+Doing so paints it as more human than some of its competitors.

-By putting concrete steps in place to build and continually develop your tone of voice, you can ensure that your branding remains consistent across your content output and multiple channels and is utilised to its full potential as a core component of your marketing strategy.
+We recommend you put concrete steps in place to build and continually develop your tone of voice.
+This way, you can ensure that your branding remains consistent across your content output and multiple channels.
+Doing so allows you to utilise it to its full potential as a core component of your marketing strategy.